dtardoin/docker-training/hands-on/dockerpull.md

 # Hands On
 ## Registries and Docker Pull

-* Registries are artifact storage for Docker Images
 * Workflow:
   1. CI: build & push to registry
   1. Server: pull and run